target/lorri/README.md

 ## Initial evaluation

 `builder::run()` instantiates (and builds) the Nix expression with `nix-build -vv`.
-The evalutor prints each imported Nix file, and each copied source file. `builder::run()` parses the log and noteseach of these paths out as an "input" path.
+The evaluator prints each imported Nix file, and each copied source file. `builder::run()` parses the log and notes each of these paths out as an "input" path.

 Each input path is the absolute path which Nix examined.

-Each "input" path is then passed to `PathReduction` which examines each path referenced, and reduces it to a minimum set of paths with the following rules:
+Each input path is then passed to `PathReduction` which examines each path referenced, and reduces it to a minimum set of paths with the following rules: